React escapes HTML. So why do AI apps keep getting XSS?

 return <div>{userInput}</div>;

+React doesn't insert that string as HTML.
+It treats it as raw text.
+The browser renders the literal characters <img src=x...> on the page — visible text, no execution.
 This is the default for every {} expression in JSX.
-It handles <script> tags, event handlers, SVG payloads, and every other HTML injection vector — as long as you stay within JSX's normal rendering path.
+It catches <script> tags, event handlers, SVG payloads, everything — as long as you stay inside JSX.

 Pattern 1: dangerouslySetInnerHTML

-When AI generates it
+What AI generates

 function BlogPost({ post }) {